-- 2.7.3 ensure confidentiality protocols are adhered to and information is shared appropriately.
-If in any doubt about confidentiality, staff will seek advice from a senior manager or Social Care as required. - (See "Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers", DfE 2015) - 2.7.4 ensure that the Headteacher or Designated Safeguarding Lead will only disclose any information about a pupil to other members of staff on a 'need to know' basis, including Domestic Violence notifications - 2.7.5 make all staff aware that they have a professional responsibility to share information with other agencies in order to safeguard children - 2.7.6 ensure staff are clear with children that they cannot promise to keep secrets.
+- 2.7.4 ensure confidentiality protocols are adhered to and information is shared appropriately.
+If in any doubt about confidentiality, staff will seek advice from a senior manager or Social Care as required.

+(See "Information sharing: Advice for practitioners providing safeguarding services to - (See "Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers", DfE 2015) - 2.7.5 ensure that the Headteacher or Designated Safeguarding Lead will only disclose any information about a pupil to other members of staff on a 'need to know' basis, including Domestic Violence notifications - 2.7.6 make all staff aware that they have a professional responsibility to share information with other agencies in order to safeguard children - 2.7.7 ensure staff are clear with children that they cannot promise to keep secrets.